 South African Partners

 Axium Education is working to help to improve the education of children and adolescents by teacher training and supplemental programs in rural communities.
 Jabulani Foundation focuses on four areas: health care, the environment, education and poverty alleviation.
 Linawo Children’s Home serves an important need of caring for children who are orphaned or abandoned due to the difficult consequences of poverty and HIV/AIDS.
 The Women of Gugulethu support their families and local community by running small businesses.
-2 Way Travel partners with Ubuntu Global Connections to provide opportunities for Americans to volunteer in South Africa through immersion service trips.
-See below for more detailed information about each of these organizations.
+Michael Gathercole partners with Ubuntu Global Connections to provide opportunities for Americans to volunteer in South Africa through immersion service trips and to support worthy organizations with which he volunteers.
+See below for more detailed information.

 Led by Craig and Michelle Paxton, Axium Education (www.axiumeducation.org) aims to see dramatic improvements in the quality of rural schooling through its partnerships with teachers, principals and school communities.
 Based in the rural village of Zithulele in the Eastern Cape province of South Africa, the organization uses science, mathematics and language teaching as key levers for success.